Hydration

 So, you lose sodium and other essential electrolytes at double speed during fasting.
 And it is critical to replace the lost minerals as soon as possible.

-But it is as critical to understanding what you can eat or drink while intermittent fasting.
+However, it is critical to understand what you can eat or drink while intermittent fasting.

 Electrolytes have zero calories.
 Without calories, anything you consume does not stimulate pro-growth pathways.

 What are pro-growth pathways?
-These (for example mTOR) usually get triggered by carbohydrates, insulin, or branched-chain amino acids.
+These usually get triggered by carbohydrates, insulin, or branched-chain amino acids.

 When pro-growth pathways stay suppressed (untriggered), pathways like activated protein kinase (AMPK) stay active.
 They make sure to promote autophagy, fat-burning, and other good effects of intermittent fasting.